UMAprotocol/protocol/documentation/tutorials/customizing-tokens-via-cli.md

 ## Token interaction

+You can interact with the deployed token via the command line or a dapp.

+Access the dapp at https://tokenbuilder.umaproject.org/.
+This point-and-click dapp will allow you to easily deposit collateral into the contract, borrow tokens, top up or remove additional collateral, and redeem tokens.
+We strongly recommend using the dapp for clarity.

-Let's deposit 10 ETH in our token.
+Alternatively, you can interact with the deployed token via the command line.
+Below, we'll deposit 10 ETH in our token.
 All numbers are represented in the contract as Wei, i.e., 10**18, so `5` is represented as `5e18`.

 ```js